timmy11803/Tableau-Dashboard-Project/README.md

 Conducted market segmentation analysis to identify high-performing market segments and optimize sales strategies for specific customer demographics.

-Conducted cost-benefit analyses for sales initiatives, ensuring that investments align with revenue goals and contribute positively to overall business profitability.
+Directed cost-benefit analyses for sales initiatives, ensuring that investments align with revenue goals and contribute positively to overall business profitability.

 ## Acknowledgements